MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

     pytest path/to/tests/**/*
 ```

-If you are wondering why theres no Apache setup steps above, then remember that we are will be installing pyspark via pip instead which will suffice for local development activities.
+If you are curious as to why theres no Apache installation steps above, remember that we are will be installing pyspark instead which will suffice for local development activities.

 Most of the other config is stock standard, with the exception of the `PYSPARK_SUBMIT_ARGS`.
 Its one of those things you need to set to run these tests as a workaround certain known issues with running locally.
 At the end of the day, these are arguments that end up being supplied to `spark submit` which is a script that Spark uses to launch apps on a cluster.